-This grant program is administered by the University and is awarded to undergraduate students who demonstrate exceptional financial need and are enrolled at least half-time.
+This grant program is administered by the University and is awarded to undergraduate students who demonstrate exceptional financial need and are enrolled at least half-time and eligible for the Federal Pell Grant.
 The minimum FSEOG award is \$100 per year.
-Priority is given to students who qualify for the Federal Pell Grant.